hidashhi/api-doc/api/js/call.md

 - `fromConnection` - the id of the connection from where the participant accepted the call

-#### Declining calls
+#### Declining Calls

 You can decline a call using `JSAPI.Call.reject` in the callback registered for the `call.received` event described above.
 As `JSAPI.Call.accept`, this method will first update local state and will send a `call.reject` message to the messaging server.

-When the JavaScript API receives a `call.reject` message, it emits a `call:reject` event through the `JSAPI` object.
+When the JavaScript API receives a `call.reject` message, it emits a `call:rejected` event through the `JSAPI` object.
 Then, if the connected user is the same as the participant that declined the call, it will also emit a `call:end` event through the same `JSAPI` object.

+You can register an observer for the `call:rejected` event using:

+	JSAPI.on('call:rejected', function(call, rejectedBy) {
+		// Handle event...
+	});

+This callback function will receive the following arguments:

+- `call` - a `JSAPI.Call` object representing the call
+- `rejectedBy` - the profile id of the rejecting participant

+#### Ignoring Calls

+You can ignore a call by calling the `JSAPI.Call.ignore` method in the callback registered for the `call.received` event.
+When a participant ignores an incoming call, the JavaScript API first updates the local state and then emits a `call:end` event.
+Then, it notifies the messaging server by sending a `call.ignore` message.
+The messaging server will then notify only the connections belonging to the user that ignored the call about the event.

+The rest of the participants will be notified only after the ringing timeout, with a `call.ringing_timeout` message, which will cause JavaScript API to emit a corresponding `call:ringing_timeout` event, as described previously.

+#### Holding And Resuming Calls

+Holding and resuming a call can be done using the `hold` and the `resume` methods exposed by the `JSAPI.Call` class.

+When holding a call, the JavaScript API will send a `call.hold` message to notify the messaging server, wich will forward the message to all participants, including the sender of that message, because it might have more than one active connection and each connection must be notified.

+When the JavaScript API receives a `call.hold` message, it will emit a `call:hoid` event through the `JSAPI` object, after updating local state.
+You can register an observer for this event like in the following example:

+	JSAPI.on('call:hold', function(call, participant) {
+		// Handle event...
+	});

+An user can resume a call only if he previously put the same call on hold.
+This can be done using the `JSAPI.Call.resume` method.
+This method will send a `call.resume` message to the messaging server, after updating local state.
+The messaging server will then forward the message to all participants.
+The JavaScript API, when it receives the `call.resume` message, it emits a `call:resumed` event, which will have the call and the profile id of the participant that resumed the call as arguments.
+You can register an observer for this event using:

+	JSAPI.on('call:resumed', function(call, participant) {
+		// Handle event...
+	});

+#### Ending Calls

+Hanging up a call can be done using the `JSAPI.Call.hangup` method.
+This method sends a `call.hangup` message to the messaging server, which forwards it to all participants, including the participant that hung up.

+As for the messages previously described, the JavaScript API will emit a `call:hangup` event.
+A callback for this event will receive a reference to the call and the profile id of the participant that hung up as arguments.
+You can register a callback for this event using:

+	JSAPI.on('call:hangup', function(call, participant) {
+		// Handle event...
+	});